mmdems/mitm_example/README.md

 System has simple converters: from GMII into RGMII and vice versa

 # FIFOs
-fifo_main is main FIFO.
-It's udef for storing data for packet sniffing fifo_inject is used for packet injection
+fifo_main.vhd is main FIFO.
+It's used for storing data while we sniffing packets. fifo_inject.vhd is used for packet injection.
+Injected packets are being injected 'between' main packets

 # CRC32
 This block is used for checking CRC32.
 It has crc_valid output which detects